16th January, 2025

 Generic risk assessments are risk assessments that are filled in but have not been adapted to a specific site or project.
 They are completed for a general activity, for example, roofing, but not for the specific roof you are about to work on.

-Generic risk assessments are not bad.
+That doesn't mean that generic risk assessments are bad.
 They can be very useful when used correctly.
-It might surprise you to know that, when used right, generic risk assessments can help you produce better risk assessments.
-But it's important to remember they are not the finished product.
+It might surprise you to know that, when used right, generic risk assessments can help you produce better risk assessments for your work.

 Many contractors have folders full of risk assessment templates for their work tasks.
 These would be classed as generic risk assessments.
 They may be specific to the task or activity you are carrying out, but they are not specific to a site or project.